Reading time: 11 minutes

 Of course, comfortable means different things to different people, so everyone needs to set their own retirement income target and work out how much super they will need to fund it.

-The picture is not so rosy for people who entered the workforce before 1992, had time out of the workforce or who have been self-employed and not made regular super contributions equal to 9.5% of their gross income.
+The picture is not so rosy for people who entered the workforce before 1992, had time out of the workforce or who have been self-employed and not made regular super contributions equal to around 10% of their gross income.
 If this is you, it’s likely you will need to make additional contributions to super to fund a comfortable standard of living in retirement.

 The government tacitly acknowledges this retirement savings shortfall with tax concessions for voluntary contributions, but its generosity has limits.
 There are two contribution caps, based on whether you make contributions from before-tax or after-tax income.